Blue-Beaker/mte_patches/README.md

 ### Industrial Foregoing
 #### Insertion Conveyor Upgrade Duplication Fix
 Fixed a item duplication bug for insertion conveyor upgrade.

+### ProjectRed
+#### Breaking Speed Fix
+Fix breaking speed for machines and parts on ProjectRed.
+Now their breaking speed are affected by player's tool and effects.

 ### Connection Timeout
 Add a timeout when it's retrieving info for some mods, prevent it from freezing the loading progress forever on a lossy internet connection.